AdelKS/ZeCalculator/readme.md

   //   - the error expresses what went wrong in adding the object / parsing the equation rpn::DynMathObject& obj1 = world.new_object();

-  // Add a one parameter function named "f"
+  // Assign a one parameter function named "f"
   // Note that 'my_constant' is only defined later
   // - this function's state will be updated once 'my_constant' is defined
   // - (re)defining objects within a math world can potentially modify every other objects